 One of Nobunaga’s faithful retainers who is the warlord of Nixtorm and serves as The Dragon in the game.
 Mitsuhide wants nothing more but a peaceful Ransei, but Oichi constantly questions if he really thinks Nobunaga wants that.
 He sticks with Nobunaga for the rest of the story until his post-game episode.
-Much as the real-life Mitushide, he decides enough is enough and betrays Nobunaga in order to stop the endless wars.
+Much like the real-life Akechi Mitsuhide, he decides enough is enough and betrays Nobunaga in order to stop the endless wars.
 He specializes in Ice Pokémon with Lapras being his starter and perfect link.
 However, he can get Articuno as another potential partner.

-Overprotective Dad: He doesn't like the idea of having Gracia participate in the junior contest and even when she wins in her story, he still worries for her.
+- Overprotective Dad: He doesn't like the idea of having Gracia participate in the junior contest and even when she wins in her story, he still worries for her.
 Unlike other examples, it's more subdued.

 "Resist.
 There is no alternative."

 The main antagonist of Pokémon Conquest and the warlord of Dragnor.
 Oda Nobunaga seeks to reunite all of Ransei so he could destroy it.
 By the time the game starts, he has already conquered half of the seventeen nations and it’s up to the player to prevent his advancing.
 He specializes in Dragon-type Pokémon and while you fight him with Zekrom and Shiny Rayquaza in story, he starts with Gabite post-game with his special links being Hydreigon, Zekrom and Shiny Rayquaza.